NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 4)	Ensure the converted ptb format data is in the `ptb_data` folder (if you change the output path, ensure you copy the data into the `ptb_data` folder).

-If your data is in eeglab format as the example ERP CORE ERN data is, but not in the exact format here, you can look at the format of the example ERP CORE ERN data before running this script and then, put your data in this format first.
-Alternatively, you can also modify this script to work with your own data.

-If your processing pipeline does not go through the eeglab format, then you can look at this script, as well as the format of the converted files to develop code for the ptb format conversion.
+If the user’s data is in EEGLAB format as the example ERP CORE ERN data is, but not in the exact format described here, the user can take a look at the format of the example ERP CORE ERN data before running this script and make necessary modifications to one’s own data first (or modify this script to work with their own data).
+If the user’s data is not in the EEGLab format, then the user can look at this script, as well as the format of the converted files to develop code for the PTB format conversion.

-More converting examples are available at `psychophysiology_toolbox-1.0.0/data_import`.
+More examples of how to convert one’s data are available within `psychophysiology_toolbox-1.0.0/data_import`.

 PTB Format
 | Fields - PTB Format | Descriptions |